trento-project/wanda/guides/expression_language.md

 ### Non-existing property

-Trying to read a non-existing property returns `()` instead of causing an error.
+Trying to read a non-existing property returns an error.

 ```rust
 let some_map = #{              // map literal with 2 properties